 How the engine is built

-Four modules, one orchestrator, zero global state.
-Everything is a pure function of the input transaction and the RPC response.
+Four modules, one orchestrator, zero global state, zero custody.
+Everything is a pure function of the input transaction and the RPC response — your keys never enter the engine.

 The pipeline

 Every invocation goes through the same five-step pipeline.
-Steps 1-3 are skipped in offline mode.
+Steps 1–3 are skipped in offline mode — the blue dashed path in the diagram below.

 Module layout